Skip to main content

 • OTHER SITUATIONS

-The "Other situations" box will only be completed when the people listed in this section are in one of the special situations indicated below:
+The "Other situations" box will only be completed when the persons listed in this section are in any of the special situations indicated below:

-1. Descendant other than children (grandson, great-grandchild, etc.) or person linked to the taxpayer by reason of guardianship or foster care.
+1. Descendant other than children (grandchild, great-grandchild, etc.) or person linked to the taxpayer by reason of guardianship or foster care.

-2. Son or daughter of legal age who is judicially incapacitated, subject to extended or rehabilitated parental authority.
+2. An adult son or daughter who is legally incapacitated, subject to extended or rehabilitated parental authority.

-3. Son or daughter of the "First declarant" when he or she also lives with the other parent (father or mother) without marriage between both parents.
+3. Son or daughter of the "First Declarant" when he or she also lives with the other parent (father or mother) without there being a marriage between both parents.

 4. Son or daughter of the taxpayer when situations 2 and 3 above occur simultaneously.